cavtools/cav/examples/chat/README.md

 folder with the same module structure as the top-level modules. i.e. a "sub-app" was created with the same structure as the main app.

-The `base/` sub-app was also created to hold code shared between the new sub-app and main app.
+The internal `base/` sub-app was also created to hold code shared between the new sub-app and main app.
 This process of peeling away pieces of the top-level modules and sticking them into sub-app folders can be repeated an arbitrary number of times to keep the code organized, predictable, and easy to skim through.

 Note: Cav is just a collection of functions.
 You can more or less use any folder structure or design pattern you want.
 If this example doesn't work for you,